 Once some guests landed in SJC an hour later than expected (9:30 pm). cook for herself.
 She buys her own food.
-He eats at Google (she can't). them some pre-packaged Udon Noodle soup from Costco, which they house, but didn't want to keep me & their friend (driver) up.
-I offered They had planned on getting something to eat before coming to my made themselves & very much appreciated.
+He eats at Google (she can't).
+One guest visiting here with her husband prefers to use the kitchen to They had planned on getting something to eat before coming to my